sul-cidr/Workshops/Social_Media_Data/social-media-data.md

 - https://www.docnow.io/catalog/
 - http://files.pushshift.io

-## An example analysis with Twitter data
+## An example analysis with Twitter data with R

 This is a demo only, using tweets harvested with the Social Feed Manager as csv file.